 How can we become more skilled at these actions?
 What can improve the quality of these actions?
 How does data fit in?
+How does data enhance these activities?

 Sneak Preview: The Mustard in the Sandwich

 Our general position is that we can think of analytics as the mustard in the sandwich.